Configuration File May Be Locked by Another Process or Have Been Set Read Only

 If you have reviewed the above and the conditions are ok, but it still will not launch and continues to give you that error then do the following:

 The secondary installer (when you launch it under a different user than the user that installed it), is trying to locate and use the install source instead of the already available files.
 In many cases it works fine for you or the Administrator (the logged in user who installed it), because those files are in your temp folder or in a folder under your user profile.
-The other users on the system do not have rights to that folder, so they get this issue.
+The other users on the system do not have rights to that folder, so they get this issue or it's caused by an invalid partially created registry key.

-First thing to try, open the Registry Editor (REGEDIT) and navigate to
+First thing to try, open the Registry Editor (REGEDIT) as the logged in user (you cannot run this as Administrator or a non-logged in user and be able to remove the correct key) and navigate to

 HKEY_CURRENT_USER\SOFTWARE\Autodesk\AutoCAD